-As of July 1, 2016, we had \$10.5 million of cash and cash equivalents.
-Our cash decreased by \$6.0 million since January 1, 2016 due to our payment of \$8.9 million in cash for the acquisition of substantially all of the assets of Genesys.
+As of September 30, 2016, we had \$18.6 million of cash and cash equivalents.
+Our cash increased by \$2.1 million since January 1, 2016 primarily due to cash generated from operations of \$16.7 million offset by our payment of \$8.9 million in cash for the acquisition of substantially all of the assets of Genesys and payments of \$4.4 million for contingent consideration and on notes payable related to our acquisitions.
 Our primary source of liquidity is cash generated from operations.
 We also have a revolving line of credit with BMO Harris Bank, N.A., which matures on March 24, 2017 and provides for a revolving line of credit of up to \$7.5 million, subject to a borrowing base calculation, and a delayed draw term loan facility of up to \$3.0 million.
 We are currently in the process of negotiating a refinancing of the credit facility under the BMO Credit Agreement; however, we may not be able to refinance such credit facility on terms favorable to us or at all.
 In the event we do not refinance the credit facility, we intend to repay any outstanding amounts due with cash on hand.
 We believe that our cash and cash equivalents on hand, cash generated by operating activities and available borrowings under our revolving line of credit will be sufficient to finance our operating activities for at least the next 12 months.